 When you first went into business, you probably didn’t see yourself burning the midnight oil swamped in never-ending email, reports, spreadsheets, presentations, and the muck of difficult people.

 You likely had a passion for developing creative solutions to customers’ problems and issues, a great new idea for something that the market had never seen before, or a desire to make a difference in your area of expertise, a thirst for long term customer relationships, and a commitment to attracting and retaining customers.

 That’s where all the fun is in your business and its time for you to recapture that with a customer loyalty and retention strategy that not only gets you out from behind your desk, but uncovers the new opportunities you need to skyrocket your growth.

-Take the time to conduct what I call Value Creation Conversations with your customers to surface the voice of your customers.
+Take the time to conduct what I call Value Creation Conversations (VCC) with your customers to surface the Voice of your Customers.
 Nope, not sales calls.
 Not ride-alongs with reps.
 Not surveys and 3rd party market research.
-But real live executive-to-executive conversations of where their business is going, what ELSE you need to be doing to help them get there over the course of a long term customer relationship, and how to increase customer loyalty and retention.
+But real live executive-to-executive conversations with very specific questions where you’re not selling, you’re simply listening closely to where their business is going, what ELSE you need to be doing to help them get there over the course of a long term customer relationship, and how you can increase customer loyalty and retention.

 Why Customer Retention is Important

 Each year I ask thousands of Executives two questions